 But what Jimmy and I really wanted was a baby.
 Around 2008, I began to investigate surrogacy options in India, a country I had come to love for its spirituality.
 Two years later, when I was 49, our first daughter Ruby was born.
 Our second, Sophia, was born in 2012.
 They are the loves of my life.

 These days, I’m learning to get by on very little sleep.
-I devote my life to Jimmy, the girls, and their stepsister, New American Dimensions.
+I devote my life to Jimmy and the girls.
 I write books.
 I teach market research at UCLA Extension.
 I meditate.

 And sometimes, like now, I look back.
 It’s been a good life.
 I think it’s fair to say that I have never felt more contented.
 Now if I can only figure out what to write my next book about…